Home to everything that traditional Kyoto has to offer, photogenic districts like Higashiyama and Gion…

 Seoul Itinerary Day 1: Myeongdong and Gangnam

-You’ve just arrived in Seoul; you’re on the train from Incheon Airport, and you’re wondering where to go in Seoul first.
-We’re going to start with the two districts which best resemble the modern landscape of Seoul – what makes Seoul such a tantalising and wonderful place to explore: Myeongdong and Gangnam.
+You’ve just arrived in Seoul – you’re on the train from Incheon Airport, and you’re wondering where to go in the city first.
+We’re going to start with the two districts which best resemble the modern landscape of Seoul: Myeongdong and Gangnam.
+Two examples of exciting and vibrant areas which showcase why Seoul is such a tantalising and wonderful place to explore.